The Watershed Connection – reducing pollution and protecting San Diego Bay

-3. Save the form with your information and email to email@example.com or firstname.lastname@example.org.
+5. Save the form with your information and email to firstname.lastname@example.org.

 Please keep in mind that this program is funding dependent; reservations are scheduled on a first come, first served basis.
-We can accommodate up to four presentations per school on one day, maximum group size per presentation is 35 students.
+We can accommodate up to three presentations per day, maximum group size per presentation is 35 students.

 The Watershed Connection program is available to school sites located within the San Diego Bay Watershed.
 This service area includes schools in the following districts: Chula Vista, Cajon Valley, La Mesa – Spring Valley, Jamul, South Bay, and Lemon Grove school districts.
 Many schools in the San Diego Unified school district also qualify.
 To see if your school qualifies and for further information please call 619-562-0096 or email email@example.com.

 To support ongoing assessment and funding, student participants are required to take a pre-presentation and post-presentation quiz.
 Classroom educators are responsible for administrating the pre-test.
 All pre-presentation assessment materials will be supplied and emailed to the school upon confirmation of the reservation.
 To receive the program for free, the pre-test and post-test must be administered to students.

 Structure and Function: Discover how the shape of land affects water.

 Systems: Explore a watershed system and see how storm drains connect urban and natural system.

 Cause and Effect: Determine how human actions impact water quality and natural resources.
 Learn about non-point source pollution.